News cinema: History

 In England in 1951, however, when Seebohm Rowntree published his study on English Life and Leisure, he counted "approximately 20 news cinemas in London", and "very few [...] in the provinces, probably not more than a dozen in all".
 According to Rowntree, a population of at least 300,000 was needed in a town for a news cinema to be sustainable.
-London Victoria Station had a news cinema (later a cartoon cinema) that would show a continuous programme for travellers.
-The cinema was designed by Alister MacDonald, son of Prime Minister Ramsay MacDonald and was in operation from 1933 until being demolished in 1981.

 Shows

 The original programmes of news cinemas featured mainly of newsreels, possibly with a short subject or travelogue.
 Afterward, newsreels came to occupy a shorter length of the programme, replaced by other, more entertaining elements.
 Programs typically lasted one hour, and were shown continuously, without any interval between performances.

 Actor Peter O'Toole, who grew up in Leeds in the 1930s, reported in an interview with Roger Ebert that his father often took him to a nearby news cinema.
 When he was six, in 1938, he saw in that news cinema a program including the Three Stooges, Donald Duck, the Ritz Brothers, and news footage, including footage of Benito Mussolini and Adolf Hitler.

 Seebohm Rowntree, in 1951, similarly reports that "the news films occupy only a comparatively small part of the programme, largely because public interest in news films has declined".
 According to him, they have been replaced with cartoons, travelogues, or films on such general subjects as sports, fashion, or domestic economy.